 After she has read the book and discussed it with you have her write the author a letter.
 This is a great way to incorporate writing into your child’s summer schedule.
 Your child can write a critique of the book, tell the author how much she enjoyed the book, or even recommend it to one of her friends when school begins.
 This is a great way for your child to strengthen her grammar, punctuation, and sentence structure all in one.
 Many times when we incorporate things like this they don’t tend to be considered “work” during the summer but “fun learning”.

-During the summertime we often make plans or go to various places.
-Why not have your child create memories and pick up a postcard from where she is.
+During the summertime we often make plans or go to various places, and wearing a visor cap will protect us from the hot sun.
+So why not have your child create memories and pick up a postcard from where she is.
 Have your child choose a postcard and create a small message of what she did at that particular place and send it to herself as a keepsake.
 Incorporating reading and writing again but in a fun way.
 This will be something that you and your child can have for a lifetime.

 Maintaining a journal throughout the summer is a great way for your child to work on her penmanship.
 At the beginning of the summer have your child decorate the journal to her style.
 Every evening have your child write a one page summary of what she did that day.
 Have her incorporate pictures, captions, and keepsakes in the journal.
 The journal will be a documentary of her summer fun and when she gets older she can look back and see how much she has grown as a writer.